 - No single client exerts a disproportionate effect on ShotSpotter’s overall error reporting rate such that the accuracy rate would change significantly.

 This report discusses Edgeworth Analytics’ approach to auditing ShotSpotter’s data and analysis and our additional testing, intended to ensure the validity of our results.

 ShotSpotter Data Sources

-Edgeworth Analytics obtained data from ShotSpotter for 2019 and 2020.
+Edgeworth Analytics obtained data from ShotSpotter for 2019 to 2021.
 We discussed the data available and ShotSpotter’s error tracking and reporting process with ShotSpotter personnel.
 Based on our discussions with ShotSpotter personnel, we requested the following data: